Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

   one level which means that buckets cannot contain other buckets.
 - **Objects**: Any type of data.
 An object is stored in a bucket.
 - **Metadata**: Both buckets and objects have metadata specific to them.
-The metadata of a bucket specifies e.g. the access rights to the bucket.
+The metadata of a bucket specifies e.g., the access rights to the bucket.
 While traditional file systems have fixed metadata (filename, creation date, type, etc.), an object storage allows you to add custom metadata.